yukidaruma/wxt-module-clipboard/README.md

 [![npm](https://badgen.net/npm/v/wxt-module-clipboard)](https://www.npmjs.com/package/wxt-module-clipboard)

-WXT module for easy clipboard writing from content scripts using Chrome's offscreen API.
+WXT module for easier clipboard writing using Chrome's offscreen API.
 Adds &lt;2kB to your extension (uncompressed).
+Works in

+This module automatically adds the `offscreen` and `clipboardWrite` permissions to your extension manifest.

 ## Installation